palpen/ProgrammingNotes/tmux.md

 ## Shortcuts

-Before any of the shortcuts below, hit the prefix
+Before any of the single character shortcuts below, hit the prefix

 __Control + b__

-followed by the key for the desired action
+followed by the key for the desired action.

+>> means just execute command (no need to Control + b)

 ### Sessions
 ```
 s list sessions
+d detach/leave from session
+>> tmux attach: attach to tmux session
 ```

 ### Windows (tabs)